-While Iran maintained relatively favorable relations with some other Arab countries, such as Alge-Page 1 > ria and the post-inva- Iran's active presence in Syria significantly streamlined and bolstered these groups' operations.
 Hezbollah, founded in 1982 after the liberation of Khorramshahr, has independently achieved remarkable milestones over the past four decades, progressing towards substantial self-sufficiency.
-The group's enhanced capabilities, particularly after the martyrdom of prominent resistance leaders such as Sayyed Hassan Nasrallah, have enabled it to launch more assertive operations and extend its missile reach deep into Israel Despite the complexities introduced by recent developments in Syria, the foundational relationships built upon shared visions of resistance and advocacy for marginalized groups across the Middle East remain intact.
+The group's enhanced capabilities, particularly after the martyrdom of prominent resistance leaders such as Sayyed Hassan Nasrallah, have enabled it to launch more assertive operations and extend its missile reach deep into Israel.

+Despite the complexities introduced by recent developments in Syria, the foundational relationships built upon shared visions of resistance and advocacy for marginalized groups across the Middle East remain intact.
 Syria has functioned not only as a key ally but also as a pivotal operational hub for advancing Iran's broader regional strategies.
-Looking ahead, even in the influence within Syria.
-Despite these challenges, the geographic and ideologabsence of direct geographic connectivical bonds that have long united various ity, ideological ties with groups in other resistance factions in the region remain areas, such as Yemen, are expected to persist, underpinned by shared Islamic integral to Iran's strategic calculus.
-The principles. ia for support and logistical facilitation.
+Looking ahead, even in the absence of direct geographic connectivity, ideological ties with groups in other areas, such as Yemen, are expected to persist, underpinned by shared Islamic principles.

-with the resistance could face setbacks due to these changes is a significant and troubling concern.
+The possibility that segments of the Syrian population previously aligned with the resistance could face setbacks due to these changes is a significant and troubling concern.
 Nevertheless, there remains cautious optimism that Syria's new governing authorities may adopt policies that align with the long-term objectives of the Resistance Front.
 As consistently emphasized in Iran's foreign policy, guided by the teachings of Imam Khomeini - the founder of the Islamic Revolution - and the current Leader, engagement with Israel remains a categorical impossibility.

 The legacy of Martyr Qassem Soleimani, who played an instrumental role in supporting the Syrian army and organizing local Syrian factions, continues to resonate profoundly.
-It is conceivable that some forces trained under his command may remain dormant within Syria. poised to reemerge depending on how future circumstances unfold.
+It is conceivable that some forces trained under his command may remain dormant within Syria, poised to reemerge depending on how future circumstances unfold.

 In conclusion, while the immediate landscape presents formidable challenges, the strategic foundations and alliances forged through decades of collaboration and shared objectives between Iran and Syria-and the broader Resistance Front-will undoubtedly remain central in shaping the evolving geopolitical dynamics of the region.

-The article first appeared on Persian-language Ham-Mihan daily newspaper. the naval forces of Pakistan and Iran, the Strait of Hormuz.
+The article first appeared on Persian-language Ham-Mihan daily newspaper.